 NOTE: Closed June 1 – July 31 in the Gulf of Mexico.

-For complete information on closed recreational seasons in state waters, please visit: Gulf of Mexico Atlantic
+Complete information on closed recreational seasons in state waters.

 Habitat and Fishing Tips: